newhoteng/Vet-clinic/README.md

 - [📝 License](#license)

 # 📖 Vet-clinic <a name="about-project"></a>
-Vet-clinic uses relational database to create the data structure for a vet clinic.
+Vet-clinic is a project that contains queries for the creation of a relational database for a vet clinic.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>